 To build on the previous example where we dropped one named column, we'll now provide multiple column names to remove in a list:

-By wrapping the column names in square brackets ([ ]), you've created a Python list.
-The .drop() method will look through the DataFrame for exact matches to the strings provided ("safety_rating" and "passenger_capacity") and drop those columns.
+By wrapping the column names in square brackets, you create a Python list.
+The .drop() method will look for exact matches to the provided strings and drop those columns.
 You can provide as many names as columns you want to remove.

 The output of executing this expression is printed below.